-That phase of fieldwork has allowed me to have enough information to answer the question guiding the first component of the study in good detail (red box in figure).
+That phase of fieldwork has allowed me to have enough information to answer the question guiding the first component of the study in good detail (red box in figure) and a publication on the topic is coming out soon (and will appear on the publications tab).
 Now it is time to move on and look at the second question that guides this research, by starting the second component of fieldwork (light blue box).

 What is coming next?
 Observing different professional teams working together

 To understand how researchers and health professionals use cancer detection technologies in clinical research studies, I will interview some health professionals and observe their work routines for some time.
 I will also observe the meetings in which different professional teams work together, to understand how they interact with each other.
 I am thrilled to have provisional approval from the Health Research Authority (HRA), the Confidentiality Advisory Group (CAG), and the local research clinic to join in those activities as a researcher since those activities are extremely relevant for my study!

 By taking part in these meetings, I may see or hear information about people like you (such as your name, gender, age or medical diagnosis).
 I will not record any of this personal information during my observations, so everything I write will always be anonymous whether patients are participating in this study or not.